VUIIS/dax/docs/dax_executables.rst

 DAX Build
 ~~~~~~~~~

-dax_build will build all the projects in your ProjectSettings.py file.
-It will check each sessions of your project and run the different modules to generate raw images (e.g: converting dicom to nifti, generating preview, extracting physlog, etc...) and generates the assessors from the processors set in the ProjectSettings.py file.
+dax build will build all the projects in your ProjectSettings.yaml file.
+It will check each session of your project and run the different modules (e.g: converting dicom to nifti, generating preview, extracting physlog, etc...) and generates the assessors from the processors set in the ProjectSettings.yaml file.

-DAX Update Tasks
+DAX Update
 ~~~~~~~~~~~~~~~~

-dax_update_tasks handles assessors for all the projects in your ProjectSettings.py file.
+dax update handles assessors for all the projects in your ProjectSettings.yaml file.
 It will get the list of all the assessors that are "open", meaning with a status from the list below and update each assessors status.

 Open assessors status: